tribixbite/awesome/README.md

 *   [memvid/memvid](https://github.com/memvid/memvid) - Memory layer for AI Agents.
 Replace complex RAG pipelines with a serverless, single-file memory layer.
 Give your agents instant retrieval and long-term memory.
 *   [tensorzero/tensorzero](https://github.com/tensorzero/tensorzero) - TensorZero is an open-source LLMOps platform that unifies an LLM gateway, observability, evaluation, optimization, and experimentation.
 *   [rivet-dev/rivet](https://github.com/rivet-dev/rivet) - Rivet Actors are the primitive for stateful workloads.
 Built for AI agents, collaborative apps, and durable execution.
+*   [rivet-dev/agentos](https://github.com/rivet-dev/agentos) - agentOS is a portable open-source operating system for agents. ~6 ms coldstarts, 32x cheaper than sandboxes.
+Powered by WebAssembly and V8 isolates.
 *   [screenpipe/screenpipe](https://github.com/screenpipe/screenpipe) - YC (S26) | AI that knows what you've seen, said, or heard.
 Records everything you do, say, hear 24/7, local, private, secure.
 Connect to OpenClaw, Hermes agent and 100+ apps
 *   [cocoindex-io/cocoindex](https://github.com/cocoindex-io/cocoindex) - Incremental engine for long horizon agents 🌟 Star if you like it!
 *   [jsr-io/jsr](https://github.com/jsr-io/jsr) - The open-source package registry for modern JavaScript and TypeScript